shotplane/.github/profile/README.md

 # ✈️ ShotPlane Game

 ShotPlane is a 2D airplane shooting game that runs on the Telegram Mini App platform.
-It integrates payments via TON Space and TON Wallet, using smart contracts for secure transactions and token transfers.

 ## 📖 Introduction